Fishing in Iowa: From Coralville Lake to Coldwater Creek

 - Yellow bullhead

 The Lake is a shallow bowl with an average depth of just 10 feet.
-The banks are sloping, and the water is bordered by a large network of extensive sloughs and marshes.
+The banks are sloping, and extensive sloughs and marshes border the water.
 There’s little submerged vegetation within the lake, but that doesn’t seem to deter the myriad fish species that thrive here.

 During the winter months, ice fishing is productive here, especially for yellow bass.
-And that’s why Lost Island Lake belongs on this list of the 10 best fishing locations in Iowa.
+And that’s why Lost Island Lake is on this list of Iowa’s ten best fishing locations.

 10. Tuttle Lake:

-Tuttle Lake is located a couple of miles outside of Dolliver in Emmet County.
-This is a shallow, 2,268-acre lake that drops to a maximum depth of six feet.
+Tuttle Lake is located a couple of miles outside Dolliver in Emmet County.
+This shallow, 2,268-acre lake drops to a maximum depth of six feet.
 Close by is Okamanpedan State Park.
 Here you’ll find camping, hiking, and a very pleasant environment to relax post-fishing.